vaadin/vaadin-lumo-styles/README.md

 # Lumo

+> ⚠️ 　Starting from Vaadin 20, this project has migrated to [`vaadin-web-components`](https://github.com/vaadin/vaadin-web-components/tree/master/packages/vaadin-lumo-styles) *monorepository*.
+>
+> This repository is used for Vaadin 14 LTS and Vaadin 19.

+---

 > Lumo – ✨ enchantment (Finnish) and 🔆 light (Esperanto)

 **Lumo is a design system foundation** for modern, beautiful and accessible web applications.